16 Sights in Trois-Rivières, Canada (with Map and Images)

 3. Chapelle funéraire Montour-Malhiot

-Montour-Malhiot Funeral Chapel is a neo-Gothic funeral monument located in the cemetery adjacent to the Church of the Saint-Virgin Visitation Church in Pointe-du-Lac, Trois-Rivières, Quebec, Canada.
-Built between 1865 and 1870, it was built as a burial site for the lords Nicholas Montour (1756-1808) and Charles-Christophe Malhiot (1808-1874).
-It was named Heritage Building by the City of Trois-Rivières in 2007.
+The Montour-Malhiot Funeral Chapel is a neo-Gothic funerary monument located in the cemetery adjacent to the Visitation-de-la-Sainte-Vierge Church in Pointe-du-Lac, Trois-Rivières, Quebec, Canada.
+Built between 1865 and 1870, it was built as a burial place for seigneurs Nicholas Montour (1756-1808) and Charles-Christophe Malhiot (1808-1874).
+It was listed as a heritage building by the City of Trois-Rivières in 2007.

 4. Église de la Visitation-de-la-Sainte-Vierge

-The Church of La Visitation-de-la-Sainte-Vierge de Pointe-du-Lac is a Catholic church located in the center of the village nucleus of Pointe-du-Lac.
-It is the third church built in this location.
-It was built in 1882 and 1883 by Georges-Félix Héroux, an architect and entrepreneur of Yamachiche from the ruins of a church built in 1844 and burnt down in 1882.
+The Church of the Visitation of the Holy Virgin of Pointe-du-Lac is a Roman Catholic church located in the centre of the village core of Pointe-du-Lac.
+This is the third church built on this site.
+It was built in 1882 and 1883 by Georges-Félix Héroux, an architect and contractor from Yamachiche, from the ruins of a church built in 1844 and burned down in 1882.

 Wikipedia: Église de la Visitation-de-la-Sainte-Vierge de Pointe-du-Lac (FR)

-Maison Philippe-Verrette is a “boomtown” style house located at 732-734, rue Saint-François-Xavier in Trois-Rivières in Quebec (Canada).
-It was classified as a heritage building in 1991 by the Ministry of Culture and Communications because of its high degree of integrity, the house having retained its shape and its external coating.
+Maison Philippe-Verrette is a boomtown style house located at 732-734 Saint-François-Xavier Street in Trois-Rivières, Quebec, Canada.
+It was classified as a heritage building in 1991 by the Ministère de la Culture et des Communications because of its high degree of integrity, the house having retained its shape and exterior cladding.

 The Boucher-De Niverville Manor is a historic residence located at 168 Bonaventure Street in Trois-Rivières, Quebec, Canada.
 Built in the mid-17th century, it is one of the few buildings in Trois-Rivières that dates back to the French regime.
 It was classified as a heritage building on March 30, 1960.